sanjk2002/Excel_project/Bike_retail_sales/README.md

 **Product Sales across Countries:**

 The United States records the highest sales across all three categories .

-In accessories, it achieves the highest volume with **371,198 units sold**, while Germany reports the **lowest at 97,723 units**.
+- In accessories, it achieves the highest volume with **371,198 units sold**, while Germany reports the **lowest at 97,723 units**.
-In clothing, the U.S. has highest sales at **91,590 units**, whereas Germany once again has the lowest, with **22,865 units**.
+- In clothing, the U.S. has highest sales at **91,590 units**, whereas Germany once again has the lowest, with **22,865 units**.
-For bike sales, the United States ranks first with **11,092 units**, followed closely by **Australia with 10,111 units**.
+- Bike sales, the United States ranks first with **11,092 units**, followed closely by **Australia with 10,111 units**.
 Canada records the lowest sales in the bike segment, with just **2,209 units sold**.

 **Revenue Share by Product Category:**